zuritor/jikanjs/readme.md

 Jikanjs
 =======

 Jikanjs is a small Wrapper for the unofficial MAL API [jikan.me](https://github.com/jikan-me/jikan).
-For more information, please visit the [jikan.me documentation](https://jikan.me/docs).
+For more information about the jikan.me, please visit the [jikan.me documentation](https://jikan.me/docs).

 ## Installation